adamobaid/adamobaid.github.io/about.md

 In 2017 I started working as a software developer at [MicrowaveSoft](http://microwavesoft.com/), a startup company that specializes in communication services and products.
 I developed scalable predictive algorithms to model RF radiations.

-In 2019 I joined [Cerence Inc.](https://www.cerence.com/) as NLU Software Analyst, where I worked on coversational AI and NLU systems for in-vehicle Intelligent Assistant.
-I analyzed language models and improved the accuracy of NLU/NLP components in collaboration with research scientists.
+In 2019 I joined [Cerence Inc.](https://www.cerence.com/) as NLU Software Analyst, where I worked on AI Voice assistant for cars.
+I tested, analyzed and improved NLU and NLP components and services.

 I'm interested in Software Developement, Sequence modeling (NLP, Time-Series)